A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Tangential structures and factorization homology

-The category of algebras $\mathscr{D}_V^{\theta}[\Gtop_{*}]$ has a transfer model structure via the forgetful functor $\mathscr{D}_V^{\theta}[\Gtop_{*}] \to \Gtop_{*}$ (\cite[3.2, 4.1]{BergMoer}), so that weak equivalences of maps between algebras are just underlying weak equivalences. \begin{prop} The functor $\displaystyle\int_M -: \mathscr{D}_V^{\theta}[\Gtop_{*}] \to \Gtop_{*}$ is homotopical. \end{prop} \begin{proof} The proof is a formal argument assembling the literature and deferred.
-We show that the bar construction is Reedy cofibrant in \autoref{lem:Reedy}.
-The claim then follows since geometric realization preserves levelwise weak equivalences between Reedy cofibrant simplicial $G$-spaces, as quoted in \autoref{thm:Reedy}. \end{proof}
+The category of algebras $\mathscr{D}_V^{\theta}[\Gtop_{*}]$ has a transfer model structure via the forgetful functor $\mathscr{D}_V^{\theta}[\Gtop_{*}] \to \Gtop_{*}$ (\cite[3.2, 4.1]{BergMoer}), so that weak equivalences of maps between algebras are just underlying weak equivalences. \begin{prop} The functor $\displaystyle\int_M^{\theta} -: \mathscr{D}_V^{\theta}[\Gtop_{*}] \to \Gtop_{*}$ is homotopical. \end{prop} \begin{proof} The proof is a formal argument assembling the literature.
+We show that the bar construction is Reedy cofibrant in the deferred \autoref{lem:Reedy}.
+The claim then follows since geometric realization preserves levelwise weak equivalences between Reedy cofibrant simplicial $G$-spaces, as quoted in the deferred \autoref{thm:Reedy}. \end{proof}